melroy89/melroy-blog/content/about.md

 # Services

-I actually host my different services myself, for both personal use as well as for the best interest of humanity 😄.
+I actually host many different services myself, for both for personal use as well as for the best interest of humanity 😄.

 Some of those services are: